joshhoughton/PyFuck/README.md

 Command-line brainfuck interpreter written in Python 3 If you have any suggestions or improvements, please go ahead!

+Any program executed may access up to 30,000 cells.

 ## Usage
 ```
 python3 brainfuck.py [-d] file_name